 Equipped with such a large data set, Linguistic Planets of Belief explains the patterns that labels from perceptual maps show us and will make you consciously aware of the interaction between language use, perceptions, and stereotypes.
 It is essential interdisciplinary reading for students of English language, linguistics, and sociolinguistics, and will also be of interest to anyone concerned with the ways that language, ideology, and discrimination intersect.

 Chapter 1: Concepts of Beliefs.

-Chapter 2: Perceptual Dialectology and the Power of Labelling
+Chapter 2: Perceptual Dialectology and the Power of Labeling

-Chapter 4: Southern Planet: Hicks, Hillbillies, and Rednecks?
+Chapter 4: Southern Planets: Hicks, Hillbillies, and Rednecks?

-Chapter 5: Local planet: The View from Home
+Chapter 5: Local planets: The View from Home

 Chapter 6: Conclusions